Master Graduation Project, Spring 2022

 I summarized all insights found in the research stage based on where they came from and who they impact.

 The research phase drove the construction of “moments”, analysis of current interactions the target group currently experiences in which design can provide value.

 One of the scenarios is playing soccer with friends.
 I analyzed the current interactions the target group currently has on the soccer field and contrasted this to the desired alternative.
 The contextual, behavioral and functional allowances of this context guided ideation.

 When donned on, as if plate armor, the prosthesis cover visually transforms the prosthesis.
 The auditory feedback of the snapping cover and buckle provides confidence that the cover is attached properly.
-3D printing is explored as an enabler of the lightweight, compliant mid-layer which dampens oncoming impact.
+A compliant mid-layer dampens oncoming impact.

 Based on this concept, I developed the style of the cover by working on forms of a cutout window, the style of the straps as well as the overall shape of the cover.